owncloud/ocis/services/settings/README.md

 # Settings

-The `settings` service provides functionality for other services to register new settings as well as storing and retrieving the respective settings values.
+The `settings` service provides functionality for other services to register new settings as well as storing and retrieving the respective settings' values.

 The settings service is currently used for managing the:

-*   users' `profile` settings like the language and the Email notification settings,
+*   users' `profile` settings like the language and the email notification settings,
-*   possible user roles and their respecitve permssions,
+*   possible user roles and their respective permissions,
 *   assignment of roles to users.

-As an example, user profile settings that can be changed in the Web UI must be persisted.
+As an example, user profile settings that can be changed in the Web UI must be persistent.

 The settings service supports two different backends for persisting the data.
-The backend can be set using `SETTINGS_STORE_TYPE` environment variable.
+The backend can be set via the `SETTINGS_STORE_TYPE` environment variable.
 Supported values are:

 *   `metadata`: The default.
 This backend persists the settings data via the `storage-system` service.
 *   `filesystem`: This backend persists the settings data in a directory on the local filesystem.